Packing hacks for conventions

-I believe that everyone has a real life superpower.
-Mine is packing.
-Just like Mary Poppins and her carpet bag, I’ve done 5 days of Dragon Con – including 3 costumes and several pairs of shoes – with just a carry on.
+I believe that everyone has a real-life superpower.
+Mine is packing for con.
+Just like Mary Poppins and her carpet bag, I’ve done 5 days of Dragon Con – including 3 costumes and several pairs of shoes – with just a carry-on.
 I know what’s up.

 So, here’s the thing: This isn’t going to be a packing list.
 There are plenty of those (this one is particularly comprehensive) all over the internet.
 And chances are that you know the basics of what you need to bring.
-This post, however, will be full of tip and tricks to make sure you don’t forget anything at home or in your hotel room, or spend too much time explaining your cosplay props to the TSA.
+This “how to pack” post, however, will be full of tips and tricks to make sure you don’t forget anything at home or in your hotel room or spend too much time explaining your cosplay props to the TSA.

 An actual physical list.
 Not just a list in your head.
 Put everything on this list.
 You can even group items by day or function or however you like.
 Put every piece of jewelry, every bit of makeup… Literally everything that goes in your suitcase goes on this list.
 It’s your inventory list.
 And then, when you’re totally done, the list goes in your suitcase.
 You have it at the convention, so you know exactly what you packed, so you won’t leave anything behind when you pack up to go home, and you have somewhere to jot down notes about anything you didn’t bring and would like to have with you.

 Shoes are a pain in the suitcase.
 Take as few as possible.
 That’s not necessarily and easy tip to follow, especially for cosplayers, but maybe you can use the same pair of shoes for multiple costumes.
 If you’re flying to the con, wear your biggest/bulkiest shoes on the plane to save room in your luggage.
-Again, I understand this could get you some strange looks in the airport, but does that really matter?
+Again, I understand this could get you some strange looks at the airport, but does that really matter?
 For the shoes that do get shoved in your luggage, don’t waste the space inside of them.
 Stuff them with your socks, underwear, tank tops, or other smaller articles of clothing.
 Don’t waste a centimeter.
 That’s how to save space packing, people.

 This is a pretty standard tip, but I’ve found it incredibly effective over the years.
 Again, not always possible, especially with delicate cosplay, but something to keep in mind.

 This is so valuable!
 Put on your costume, do your hair and makeup, pick up your props, and look in the mirror and pretend you’re posing for photos at the convention.
-Not only will this help you find your best angles, it’s the best way to make sure that you have every single piece.
+Not only will this help you find your best angles, but it’s also the best way to make sure that you have every single piece.
 Now, when you take each piece off (or after you use a hair/makeup product), put it on your list and into your suitcase immediately.
 This way, you know that you’ve packed every single thing that you need.
-I’ve had cosplay – and only cosplay – in a suitcase for weeks before a convention, but I’ve never once forgotten a thing.
-(And if your costume pieces are roll-able, consider rolling them all together or even putting them in a big storage back, so everything’s in one place.)
+I’ve had cosplay – and only cosplay – in a suitcase for weeks before a convention, but I’ve never once forgotten a thing when packing for con.
+(And if your costume pieces are roll-able, consider rolling them all together or even putting them in big storage back, so everything’s in one place.)

 I’ve traveled with a few delicate or odd props to a convention.
 I always keep them in my carry on or personal item, which is sometimes just a shopping tote (check out this Star Trek bag).
 I’ve wrapped hats in bubble wrap and carried on an oddly shaped umbrella.
 The one prop that got some TSA side-eye which I was not expecting was my sonic screwdriver.
-But, I’ve found that if you’re dealing with anything that might even possibly resemble a weapon of any kind, be 100% up front about it.
-Put it in it’s own scanny bin, mention that it’s just a prop to the TSA staff who’s manning the scanner before it even goes in, and be happy and smiling.
+But, I’ve found that if you’re dealing with anything that might even possibly resemble a weapon of any kind, be 100% upfront about it.
+Put it in its own scanny bin, mention that it’s just a prop to the TSA staff who’s manning the scanner before it even goes in, and be happy and smiling.
 If you have anything that looks even remotely like a firearm (even if it’s made by Nerf) make sure that the end of the “barrel” is neon orange.
 Even if you take off a cap or paint over it later.